Michael Freund (historian)

-Michael Freund (1902–1972) was a German historian and professor at the University of Kiel.
+Michael Freund (January 18, 1902 – June 15, 1972) was a German historian, political scientist, and professor at the Kiel University in Germany.

 Freund's view was that Louis Napoleon was the only real revolutionist in 1848.
 Freund wrote, "After the solemn republican respectability of 1848 it seemed that only with the Napoleonic experiment did a great revolutionary élan appear on the stage of history".
 "The state created by Napoleon was anti-socialist, but it was not the laissez-faire state of capitalism.
 The social ideals of the disciples of Saint-Simon were given by Napoleon, for the first time, a military and authoritarian aspect."

+Biography

+Freund was born in Weilheim, Upper Bavaria, in Germany.
+He studied history and sociology at the Kiel University in Germany.

+He worked in Berlin and Freiburg before being dismissed.
+From 1951, he held a chair at the Kiel University, becoming full professor in 1956.